Key takeaways

 1. Stay hydrated

-“Staying well-hydrated is key, as dehydration can make fatigue worse,” Dr. Dasgupta says.
+Dehydration can make fatigue worse, so staying hydrated is important.
 Drinking plenty of water on a daily basis is important for your general health.
 But if you’re experiencing any nausea, vomiting, or diarrhea on semaglutide, staying hydrated is even more important.

 2. Practice healthy sleep habits